jenssegers/laravel-ab/README.md

     @endif

 Once the visitor is assigned to an experiment, his next clicks are automatically tracked to see if he is engaging with your website or completing certain goals.
-Your goals can be relative urls or named routes, when a visitor clicks that link during an experiment, it will be marked as completed for that visitor.
+These goals are relative urls or named routes, and will be marked as completed when a visitor visits that url during an experiment.

+**NOTE**: Visitors are only tracked if you are conducting an experiment.
+Only when you ask the current `AB::experiment()`, it will assign an experiment to that user using the current Laraval session.

 ### Adding new experiments